You are here: Home > Social Welfare > Irish social welfare system > Claiming a social welfare payment > Recovery of social welfare overpayments

 • Your ability to repay

-• Any facts or circumstances relevant to the question of repayment that you have raised
+• Any relevant facts or circumstances that you have raised

-• The amount of the overpayment and the circumstances in which it arose
+• The amount of the overpayment and how it happened

-If you cannot afford the repay the overpayment
+If you cannot afford to repay the overpayment

+The Department will suggest a repayment method that it believes you can afford.
 If you cannot afford to repay the amount you were overpaid, the repayment may be reduced, deferred or suspended.
-If your circumstances subsequently improve to the extent that you are able to afford the repayment, you will be required to repay the amount owed at a rate you can afford.
-Failure to repay social welfare overpayments may result in prosecution by the Department of Social Protection through the courts system.
+If your circumstances subsequently improve, you will be required to repay the amount owed at a rate you can afford.
+If you do not repay social welfare overpayments, the Department of Social Protection may take a civil case against you through the courts system.
+If your overpayment arose as a result of fraud you may be criminally prosecuted (see ‘Fraud’ below).

 When is repayment reduced or cancelled?

-• The Department made an error - this only applies when you could not reasonably be expected to have been aware of the Department's error
+• Made an mistake that you could not reasonably be expected to have noticed

 If you think that the Department has made an error, you should bring the matter to the Department's attention as soon as possible.